 Q: What Do Vacuum Cleaner Companies Refer to as a Sealed HEPA System?

 A: The sealed HEPA system is not only a HEPA filter but also an entire system that meets HEPA standards.
 The systems accomplish this by preventing air that is passing through the system from escaping around or under the air filter.
-If you possess a HEPA filter but the air escapes without passing through it, the screen will not complete its intended purpose.
+If you possess a HEPA filter but the air escapes without passing through it, the screen won’t complete its intended purpose.
 The system avoids this by using special filter mountings and other techniques.

 Make sure you check our guide on the Best Hardwood Floor Vacuum.